 More recommended activities on Ometepe are hiking the two volcanoes (see #7), kayaking trips, swimming in the famous pools of Ojo de Agua, and trying mouthwatering local foods (see #9).

 HOT TIP: To see the entire island, definitely rent a motorcycle or scooter.
-I recommend this rental company.
+You can click here to book your motorcycle or scooter rental!
 Just be careful of bumpy roads and animals!

 #6 Explore Nicaragua’s Many Lakes